 DISPATCHES FROM EXOTIC LANDS

-Of all our women only travel groups, no other presents such a glittering guest list of big names in international literature.
+Of all our women-only travel groups, no other presents such a glittering guest list of big names in international literature than our journey to the Galle Literary Festival.

-Among the first events to sell out are the Galle Fort walks by Sri Lanka architect Channa Daswatte and the esteemed Mrs Cader, whose family have lived in the Fort for over a 100 years.
+Among the first events to sell out are the Galle Fort walks by Sri Lanka architect Channa Daswatte and the esteemed Mrs Cader, whose family have lived in the fort for over 100 years.

 Local Sri Lankan talent